 Dear Sir/Madam,

-1 I would like to inform you that at the kind invitation of China Academy of Information and Communications Technology (CAICT), the 4th ITU and WHO workshop on “AI for Health” will be held on 2 April 2019 at the West Bund Art Centre in Shanghai, China followed by the 4th meeting of the ITU-T Focus Group on artificial intelligence for health (FG-AI4H) at the same venue from 3-5 April 2019.
+1 I would like to inform you that at the kind invitation of China Academy of Information and Communications Technology (CAICT), the 4th ITU and WHO workshop on “AI for Health” will be held on 2 April 2019 at the Shanghai World Expo Centre in Shanghai, China followed by the 4th meeting of the ITU-T Focus Group on artificial intelligence for health (FG-AI4H) at the same venue from 3-5 April 2019.
 The workshop is jointly organized by ITU and WHO.

 2 The workshop and meeting will be held in English only.